coleifer/peewee/docs/peewee/overview.rst

         timestamp = DateTimeField(default=datetime.datetime.now, index=True)
         is_published = BooleanField(default=True)

+Some things to note:

-We can create foreign-key relationships using the :py:class:`ForeignKeyField`.
+* We can create relationships using the :py:class:`ForeignKeyField`.
+In the above example, a *user* may have any number of associated *notes*.
-In the above example, a *user* may have any number of *notes*.
-We can also specify some constraints, for instance the *User* table will have a *UNIQUE* constraint on the *username* column.
+* We can also specify some constraints, for instance the *User* table will have a *UNIQUE* constraint on the *username* column.
+* We can specify single-column indexes by adding ``index=True`` to the field constructor.
+* Fields may have a default value, which can either be a scalar value *or* in the case of the *timestamp* field, a callable.